1. Data Science - Machine Learning for Scientific Applications

 UL-FRI and JSI-KT are developing methods for learning under different levels of supervision, including unsupervised, semi- supervised and self-supervised learning (pre-training), few-shot learning, weakly supervised learning, and active learning, to more efficiently explore data while minimizing the tedious and costly human annotations.

-Host institution: UL FRI, JSI KT
+Host institution: JSI KT, UL FRI

 1.4 Software and infrastructure for High-Performance Computing